Valentine’s Day Decor Ideas

 (Links to products I used are included)

-You will need a free motion foot for your machine.
-This foot may vary based on your type of machine but I linked a “universal” one.
+You will need a free-motion foot for your machine.
+This foot may vary depending on your machine type, but I linked it to a “universal” one.

 If your machine doesn’t let you lower the feed dogs (my lever is near the bobbin) then you just need a feed plate for your machine to cover up the feeds.